WMD-group/PyTASER/README.md

 Future topics we plan to build on:

-* Incorporating finite-temperature effects (particularly for indirect bandgaps)
+* Incorporating finite-temperature effects (particularly for indirect band-to-band transitions)
-* Description of more complex optical processes (e.g. stimulated emission)
-* Direct treatment of pump-probe time delay
+* Direct treatment of pump-probe time delay and relaxation kinetics
 * Incorporating spin-flip processes for spin-polarised systems
 * Description of defective crystals

 # Acknowledgements

-The project was the focus of a [UROP](https://www.imperial.ac.uk/urop/) by @savya10, supervised by @utf and @aronwalsh, with on-going developments and testing from @kavanase and @youngwonwoo.
+The project has been developed by @savya10, @kavanase and @youngwonwoo under the supervision of @utf and @aronwalsh.